 That said, we have a feeling Hyperice will be updating their app to include more features as time goes by.
 We have seen them add new routines and new content.
 We believe once they have all their devices hooked to the app then there will be more added to it.

-Is Hypervolt still worth it in 2021?
+Is Hypervolt still worth it?

 We could argue that now at least the price is appropriate but still very expensive for a vibrational therapy device.